Board of Directors

-Within the Portland Police Department, I have served as a Field Training Officer (F.T.O.) for new recruits, a hostage negotiator, a member of the Police Department’s Honor Guard, and as a member for the Department’s Peer Support team.
-I learned about Wreaths Across America about 14 years ago.
-Since learning about it, it became automatic to me to volunteer each year at Arlington.
-I have taken numerous Portland Police Officers, Portland Firefighters and other Maine Law Enforcement agencies to Arlington to volunteer to lay the wreaths for the past 14 years.
-Each year we have also been able to bring the Cheverus Swimming/Diving team and other members of the Cheverus community and are able to teach them at Arlington about the ultimate sacrifice.
+Within the Portland Police Department, he has served as a Field Training Officer (F.T.O.) for new recruits, a hostage negotiator, a member of the Police Department’s Honor Guard, and as a member for the Department’s Peer Support team.
+He learned about Wreaths Across America about 14 years ago.
+Since learning about it, he has have taken numerous Portland Police Officers, Portland Firefighters and other Maine Law Enforcement agencies to Arlington to volunteer to lay the wreaths.
+Each year he has also been able to bring the Cheverus Swimming/Diving team and other members of the Cheverus community and are able to teach them at Arlington about the ultimate sacrifice.